 Located along the southern end of Lake Maggiore, Boyd Hill Nature Preserve offers users a chance to walk through and experience five unique ecosystems.
-Baby alligators and Gopher tortoises are waiting to meet you.
+Baby alligators and Gopher tortoises are waiting to meet you; there's even an educational center for kids that offers classes, programs and events to learn more about the ecosystem.

 Bottlenose dolphins are a common sight in the Bay.
 You can book a tour with several local charter companies or scout them out yourself.
 If you prefer to go it alone visit Vinoy Park (just off Bayshore Dr.) right before sunset.
 The dolphins use the seawall to help catch fish and if you walk toward the pier you are likely to meet some new ocean friends up close and personal.